rails/rails/activejob/README.md

   $ gem install activejob
 ```

-Source code can be downloaded as part of the Rails project on GitHub
+Source code can be downloaded as part of the Rails project on GitHub:

 * https://github.com/rails/rails/tree/master/activejob